linnykoleh/WickiUp/AWS/src/main/java/aws/developer/certschool/certschool_1.md

 http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Programming.Errors.html

-ProvisionedThroughputExceededException
+"ProvisionedThroughputExceededException.
 Message: You exceeded your maximum allowed provisioned throughput for a table or for one or more global secondary indexes.
-To view performance metrics for provisioned throughput vs. consumed throughput, open the Amazon CloudWatch console.
+To view performance metrics for provisioned throughput vs. consumed throughput, open the Amazon CloudWatch console."

 ---